61% of business travelers have taken multi-day domestic trips; video conferencing won’t replace in-person meetings

 “Mitigating those risks falls to an organization's chief security officer, travel manager and human resources director, who are accountable for the development and oversight of policies, programs and logistics that protect traveling staff,” Richards said.
 “Employees turn to them to do everything possible to keep them as safe as possible.
 CEOs rely on them, too, because they carry a duty of care responsibility to their people, to take care of them and avoid exposing them to any unnecessary or undue risk,” he added.

 Global Rescue, a leading travel risk and crisis response provider, conducted a survey of more than 1,700 of its current and former members between July 27-31, 2021.
 The respondents revealed a range of support for travel expectations, behaviors, and safety concerns in anticipation of a return to leisure and business trips domestically and internationally.

 Contact Bill McIntyre at email@example.com or 202.560.1195 (phone/text) for more information.

 About Global Rescue

-Global Rescue is the world's leading provider of medical, security, evacuation and travel risk management services.
+Global Rescue is the world's leading provider of medical, security, evacuation, and travel risk management services to enterprises, governments, and individuals.
 Founded in 2004, Global Rescue has exclusive relationships with the Johns Hopkins Emergency Medicine Division of Special Operations and Elite Medical Group.
-Global Rescue provides best-in-class services that identify, monitor and respond to client medical and security crises.
-For more information, click here.
+Global Rescue provides best-in-class services that identify, monitor, and respond to client medical and security crises.
+Global Rescue has provided medical and security support to its clients, including Fortune 500 companies, governments, and academic institutions, during every globally significant crisis of the last decade.
+For more information, visit www.globalrescue.com.